 The Auschwitz Foundation – Remembrance of Auschwitz participates and actively supports the “Special Committee for Remembrance Education”.

-Many teachers sometimes seem lost.
-There is such a wide variety of remembrance education, but it is not always easy to present this in a class.
-That’s why the Flemish Minister of Education provided funds to initiate a project to help teachers.
-This is how, in 2008, the BCH (Bijzonder Comité voor Herinneringseducatie), the “Special Committee for Remembrance Education”, was created.
+For many teachers it has become difficult, with such a wide variety of remembrance education tools available, to develop a quality presentation in class.
+The Flemish Minister of Education therefore decided to provide funds to establish a project to help teachers, and in 2008, the BCH (Bijzonder Comité voor Herinneringseducatie), the “Special Committee for Remembrance Education”, was created.

-The objective of the BCH is twofold and is focused on transparency and support.
+The goals of the BCH are twofold, focused on transparency and support.

-On the one hand, we want greater transparency in the supply of remembrance education through creating a user-friendly website and database.
-This database contains all Belgian memorial educational sites and projects in the broad sense.
-This database can be consulted through a research function on the website.
-Like that teachers and pupils will easily find anything they want in the various offerings.
+First, the BCH wants to encourage greater transparency in the supply of remembrance education through a user-friendly website and database.
+This database contains all Belgian memorial education sites and projects in the broad sense.
+The database can be consulted via a search function on the website, allowing teachers and pupils to easily find what they are seeking in the various offerings.

-On the other hand, we hope to support and help the teachers by providing them with pieces of advice about effective work on remembrance education.
-Since 2010, remembrance education has been included in the cross-curricular themes and is therefore not a matter exclusively intended for history teachers.
-The BCH will act as a think tank.
-We want to offer practical tips and examples of good practice.
-This should help teachers without an academic background in history.
+Second, the BCH wants to support teachers by providing them with advice about useful approaches to remembrance education.
+Since 2010, remembrance education has been included in cross-curricular diploma studies in Flanders, and is therefore not a question exclusively for history teachers.
+The BCH seeks be a sort of think tank, offering practical advice and examples of good practice to help teachers without an academic background in history.

 Start to Remember

-A while ago, the Special Committee for Remembrance Education developed a touchstone for a remembrance education of quality.
-This vision statement offers tips and suggestions for projects on remembrance education and was translated into an online tool “Start to Remember”.
+The Special Committee for Remembrance Education has developed a “touchstone for quality remembrance education” that offers advice and suggestions for remembrance education projects.
+It has been adapted as an online tool, “Start to Remember”.

-Since January 17, 2013, this online tool is accessible through the website of the BCH.
-“Start to Remember” is presented in the form of a multiple-choice test.
-At the end of the test, you get a report with suggestions for your project.
+“Start to Remember” has been accessible on the BCH website since January 17, 2013.
+It is presented in the form of a multiple-choice test.
+At the end of the test, a report is produced with suggestions for implementing a teaching project.

-Forum day “De Groote Oorlog in de klas” [The Great War in the Classroom] (the forum is in Dutch in its entirety)
+Forum day “De tegenstem” [opposing voices] (the forum is in Dutch in its entirety)

 For any information you can visit www.herinneringseducatie.be, or join our Facebook page “herinneringseducatie”.